For candidates enrolled in the CFA®

 Finally, what if it’s a piece of analysis on a calculation?
 The very beating heart of the exam.
 Go back and find an example of the calculation.
 Make up your own numbers if you need to.
 For example, I’d recommend always having a simple balance sheet and income statement handy to help with ratio analysis.
 If you can’t figure out why the answer was an increase, decrease, or neither, put some numbers through your simple statements and calculate the result.
 This approach fits with the classic definition of analysis: a detailed examination of the elements or structure of something, typically as a basis for discussion.
 You can’t hope to get the discussion questions right if you don’t do the detailed examination.

 When deciding how much time to allocate to the different topics, each candidate will have strong and weak areas.
 Dedicate time to each area accordingly, but don’t lose sight of the syllabus weightings.
-Financial Reporting and Analysis is worth more marks on the day of the exam than Economics, Derivatives, and Alternatives combined.
-As interesting as the world of derivatives is, you can’t afford to wallow in it for weeks on end for only 5%.
+Two topics, Ethical and Professional Standards and Financial Reporting and Analysis, are worth more marks on the day of the exam than Economics, Derivatives, and Alternative Investments combined.
+As interesting as the world of derivatives is, you can’t afford to wallow in it for weeks on end for only 6%.

 To conclude, set your aim on enhancing your understanding of all the topics through question practice and debrief.
 You will put yourself in a strong position to hit the mock exams in lay.